acme-networks/acme-public-docs/faq/faq_en.md

 - **Privacy protection**:
   - Combined with strict no-log policy (see Article 4 of the Privacy Policy);
   - Ensures your online activities are invisible to ISPs and third parties;
-- **Continuous updates**: We continuously upgrade encryption technology according to the latest security standards.
+- **Continuous updates**: We shall continuously upgrade encryption technology according to the latest security standards.

 ### 7.6 How Does AcmeVPN Prevent DNS Leaks?
 DNS leaks are potential privacy risks facing VPN users: